cedra-labs/docs/docs/intro.md

 ### Culture & Values

 Cedra champions **builder sovereignty, fairness, open collaboration, rapid iteration,** and a playful, meme-infused community spirit.
-The emotional promise is one of trust, confidence, support, and belonging: if you contribute, you matter—and you share in the upside.
+The emotional promise is one of trust, confidence, support, and belonging: if you contribute, you matter - and you share in the upside.

 > *If Ethereum were launching today, it would look like Cedra.*

-By aligning high-performance tech with radically open governance, Cedra positions itself as the foundation on which the next wave of community-owned economies will run—whether that’s tokenizing Europe, the world, or ideas we haven’t imagined yet.
+By aligning high-performance tech with radically open governance, Cedra positions itself as the foundation on which the next wave of community-owned economies will run - whether that’s tokenizing Europe, the world, or ideas we haven’t imagined yet.

 ## Key Features